artevelde-uas/LimeSurvey-LTI-Plugin/README.md

 If you have recieved a "CSRF Token" error in LimeSurvey you may need to set "LTI Launch Target" to "New Window" in OpenEdX to overcome this.

-If changing to "New Window" still doesn't stop the CSRF error - you may need to disable CSRF protection in LimeSurvey until another workaround is found.
+If changing to "New Window" still doesn't stop the CSRF error - you may need to disable CSRF protection in LimeSurvey 4.x until another workaround is found.
 To do this, you need to:

+SECURITY WARNING: This will make your LimeSurvey installation less secure

 1. Edit application/config/config.php in your LimeSurvey installation
 2. Add: